 Sean runs by me and jumps on board and hops into the driver’s seat.
 He grabs the oversized key still in the ignition—now an expert driver of all vehicles after passing his motorbike test two month prior—and he grabs the wheel.
 His shoulders tense with excitement as Árón sits in the seat next to him, waving his beer in the air.

-The thud against his head is sickening, Sean has a much softer impact.
-Two more men dive in and I’m thinking about helping Sean who might be trapped under the fuselage.
-But the propellers are spinning at full speed—the noise is terrifying—and the boat is rolling onto its side, churning up the water.
+The powerboat bobs there while the motors try their best to launch it into the sky.
+Another two men dive into the river as it begins to lurch backwards.
+It’s at this point that everyone realizes that the crazy story we might be telling later could in fact prove to be fatal.
+Frozen in shock, we watch the powerboat topple backwards towards Ross and Árón resurfacing in different parts of the river, Árón directly beneath it.
+The thud against his head is sickening.
+Sean, still trapped by his weight against the boat’s chair and the close proximity of the wheel to it, has a much softer impact into the water.
+Two more men dive in and I’m thinking about finally helping Ross or Sean who might be trapped under the fuselage or Árón who might be drowning but the propellers are spinning at full speed—the noise is terrifying—and the boat is rolling onto its side, churning up the water.
 I go to the edge and put my toe on the back of my trainer and Sean resurfaces.

 “Someone left the throttle in the full position,” says a stranger in a thick Wexford accent.
 “Must have turned the engine off with the key.”

-I idly watch Sean dive back down to help Árón—who resurfaces a bit further out in the arms of the two men who had stopped him falling earlier, one is still holding his bottle of Heineken above the water and laughing.
+Still in shock at how quickly it had all happened, I idly watch Sean and Ross dive back down to help Árón—who resurfaces a bit further out in the arms of the two men who had stopped him falling earlier.
+One is still holding his bottle of Heineken above the water and laughing.
+Ross is laughing, too and Sean is in as much shock as I am.

-“Are you alright?” asks Moire, in her husky Dublin brogue, while holding a perplexed look on her face as to whether this is hilarious or as life-threatening as it seems.
+“Are you alright, Árón?” asks Moire, in her husky Dublin brogue, while holding a perplexed look on her face as to whether this is hilarious or as life-threatening as it seems.

 Árón throws his head back, blood streaming down his forehead and whoops.
-The child-like onlookers’ faces mellow with laughter.
-Sean resurfaces as Árón is being pulled up onto the riverbank, asking where his beer has gone and sending the drunkards into an overdriven chorus of, “Ye mad bastard” and, “Go on ye good thing.”
+The child-like onlookers’ faces mellow with laughter along with mine, although mine is forced.
+Sean swims ashore as Árón and Ross are pulled up onto the riverbank, Árón asking where his beer went and sending the drunkards into an overdriven chorus of, “Ye mad bastard” and, “Go on ye good thing.”

 I go over to him.
 “The throttle was engaged when you turned the key.
 It wasn’t your fault.”